 So what does “invasive species” mean, and why are invasive plants bad?
 The United States Department of Agriculture (USDA) defines invasive species as “a species that is non-native or alien to the ecosystem – the introduction of the species causes or is likely to cause harm to human health, or to the economy or environment.”
 The term “invasive species” refers not only to plants, but to living beings such as animals, birds, insects, fungus or bacteria.

 Invasive species are bad because they displace native species and alter entire ecosystems.
 The damage created by invasive species is mounting, and attempts of control have cost many millions of dollars.
-Kudzu, an invasive plant that has taken over the American South, is a good example.
-Similarly, English ivy is an attractive, but invasive, plant that causes incredible environmental damage in the Pacific Northwest.
+Kudzu, an invasive plant that has taken over the American South, is

 The term “introduced species” is similar to “invasive species,” although not all introduced species become invasive or harmful – some may even be beneficial.
 Confusing enough?
 The difference, however, is that introduced species occur as a result of human activity, which may be accidental or on purpose.